 Sholem Aleichem’s Letter to Jacob Dinezon

 Mindy Liberman

-In this Yiddish letter to Jacob Dinezon, Sholem Aleichem relates plans for his wife, Olga, to visit Warsaw as a way of speeding up the transfer of his copyrights following his 25th Jubilee as a writer.
+In this typewritten Yiddish letter to Jacob Dinezon, Sholem Aleichem relates plans for his wife, Olga, to visit Warsaw as a way of speeding up the transfer of his copyrights.

+Sholem Aleichem’s Letter to Jacob Dinezon